top of page

 Education Against Historical Denialism

 In early 2021, I got involved in a case surrounding an academic article that viewed (Japanese and Korean) "comfort women" as voluntarily contracted prostitutes.
 Four other concerned historians and I conducted fact-checking.
 We found that the article distorted and nearly fabricated a large number of pieces of evidence it cited.
 We co-wrote this letter, requesting that the journal editors conduct a proper investigation.
+See also our follow-up statement in 2023.

-With this experience, we expanded our knowledge of the common tactics, ideological goals, and major outlets of historical denialism on the atrocities the Japanese military committed during World War II.
+Through this experience, we expanded our knowledge of the common tactics, ideological goals, and major outlets of historical denialism on the atrocities the Japanese military committed during World War II.
 We also learned that the history of "comfort women" has been the most popular topic for these deniers.
 As we turned vocal against their baseless claims, we started getting harassed by anonymous accounts and a small number of right-wing scholars on Twitter.

 Moving on from fact checking and protecting the professional standard of academic integrity, we think it is important to arm students and scholars with the contents and contexts of relevant sources to confront historical denialism.
 A number of scholars and institutions are fighting on this front.
 We would like to add our contribution to this collective endeavor.